JakeSSRN/LLM-Wiki/README.md

 **Jon Durbin** - AI researcher, developed models like Airoboros and Bagel.

+**Maxime LaBonne** - LLM researcher, keeps a very useful blog about LLM stuff.
+Created the Phixtral and some of the Neural models.

 **Tom Jobbins / TheBloke** - Quantizes thousands of models on HF at an alarming rate.
 GGUF, GPTQ, AWQ, etc.

 **Teknium** - Cofounder of Nous Research.
 Aids in the development of the Nous Hermes models, among others.